 - Integrations.
 Integrations allow you to extend your donor management software’s functionality by adding the other software tools you’re already using.
 This ensures seamless data transfers between your CRM and platforms like your email marketing tool or event management system.

 Donors want to know that their gifts actually made a difference for your cause.
-Seeing the impact of their gifts first-hand can encourage them to continue giving.
+Seeing the impact of their donations first-hand can encourage them to continue giving.

-In your ongoing donor communications, progress updates on how donations have helped you achieve a goal, complete a project, fund a program, or work toward another objective.
-Include photos that demonstrate progress, such as photos of your volunteers sorting thousands of food items using your new equipment, or images that show the construction of your new facility.
+In your donor communications, share progress updates on how donations have helped you achieve a goal, complete a project, fund a program or work toward another objective.
+Include photos that demonstrate progress, such as photos of your volunteers sorting thousands of food items using your new equipment or images that show the construction of your new facility.

+You can send emails with branded donor recognition eCards that include statistics about the impact of donor support and images of your mission in action.
 You might even recruit volunteers or community members to write thank you messages to donors letting them know the impact their gifts have had on them personally.
-This can build a stronger emotional connection with your donors and encourage long-term giving.
+Both of these outreach methods can build a strong emotional connection with your donors and encourage long-term giving.